Automating antenna impedance characterization with Connect

 That’s where Nominal Connect comes in.

-Nominal Connect: The single platform for antenna benchtop instruments
+Nominal Connect: The platform for antenna benchtop instruments

 Establish connection to a VNA